yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Introduction

 The ACME protocol {{I-D.ietf-acme-acme}} automates the process of issuing a certificate to a Domain Name Owner (DNO).
+Further ACME extensions [TODO-GENERIC-TOKEN] generalize the type of identifiers that an ACME server can issue certificates for.
+Since the protocol defined in this document is agnostic as to the specific identifier type, we will use Identifier Owner (IO) instead of the more specific term DNO.

-However, if the DNO wishes to obtain a string of short-term certificates originating from the same private key (see {{Topalovic}} for the rationale), she must go through the whole ACME protocol each time a new short-term certificate is needed - e.g., every 2-3 days.
+If the IO wishes to obtain a string of short-term certificates originating from the same private key (see {{Topalovic}} for the rationale), she must go through the whole ACME protocol each time a new short-term certificate is needed - e.g., every 2-3 days.
-If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the user's backing infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.
+If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the identity provider infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.

 This document presents an extension of the ACME protocol that optimizes this process by making short-term certificates first class objects in the ACME ecosystem.
 Once the order for a string of short-term certificates is accepted, the CA is responsible for publishing the next certificate at an agreed upon URL before the previous one expires.
-The DNO can terminate the automatic renewal before the natural deadline, if needed - e.g., on key compromise.
+The IO can terminate the automatic renewal before the natural deadline, if needed - e.g., on key compromise.

 For a more generic treatment of STAR certificates, readers are referred to {{I-D.nir-saag-star}}.

 ### Name Delegation Use Case

-The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its users {{I-D.sheffer-acme-star-request}}, in a way that makes the delegator (i.e., the DNO) in full control of the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.
+The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its users {{I-D.sheffer-acme-star-request}}, in a way that makes the delegator (i.e., the IO) in full control of the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.

 ## Terminology

-DNO
+IO
-: Domain Name Owner, the owner of a domain.
+: Identifier Owner, the owner of an identifier, e.g. a domain name.

 STAR
 : Short-Term, Automatically Renewed X.509 certificates.

 NDC
-: Name Delegation Client, an entity to which the domain name owned by the DNO is delegated for a limited time.
+: Name Delegation Client, an entity to which the identifier owned by the IO is delegated for a limited time.
 This might be a CDN edge cache, a cloud provider's load balancer or Web Application Firewall (WAF).

 ## Conventions used in this document